NotMbk/Unity-Debug-Overlay/README.md

 ## ✨ Features

-- **Real-time FPS monitoring** - Automatic frame rate calculation and display
+- **Real-time FPS / Performance monitoring** - Automatic frame rate calculation and display
+- **Visibility toggle** - toggle the panel on and off for visibility
 - **Customizable debug values** - Add any key-value pairs you want to monitor
 - **Singleton pattern** - One instance across all scenes, survives scene transitions
 - **Highly configurable** - Adjust colors, font size, opacity, and update intervals via Inspector